 On top of that, a bigger screen will make everything easier to access.
 On a smaller screen, you’d have to do a lot of scrolling to make adjustments on the timeline, or to jump between tracks and plugins.
 Overall, music production definitely requires a screen size of 13” or larger whether it be on a laptop or a separate monitor.

-If you plan on using a separate monitor, then I’d recommend opting for a dual monitor setup.
+If you plan on using a separate computer monitor for your production process, then I’d recommend opting for a dual monitor setup.
 There’s a lot of flexibility you can introduce to your music production workflow with two good-sized monitors.
 You can also go for an ultra-wide curved monitor, but those tend to be pretty expensive.

 Best Monitors for Dual setup – ASUS ProArt Display PA278QV